Compare two cars

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that Ford is significantly less fault-prone, when all the models are taken into account.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that Ford is significantly less fault-prone, at least on all of the models level.
 These are the official statistics, while our visitors describe reliability of Ford with an average rating of 4.4, and models under the Land Rover badge with 3.8 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-Above it all, drivers of cars with the same engine as the American car rank it on average as 4.5, while the one under the competitor's bonnet gets 4.3 out of 5.
+We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 2.2, while the one under the competitor's bonnet gets 3.6 out of 5.

 Performance & Fuel economy